 - Now add marinated mutton pieces along with the marination to the spice mix and start cooking on medium flame.

-- Next step is known as “Koshano” in Bengali which means cooking on high flame without adding water and it requires frequent mixing.
+- The next step is known as “Koshano” in Bengali, which means cooking on high flame without adding water, and it requires frequent mixing.

 - Cook for at least 4-7 minutes on high flame and stir frequently.

-- Check the gravy for salt and other spices and if require adjust spices accordingly.
+- Check the gravy for salt and other spices, and if required, adjust spices accordingly.

 - Cook on low flame for around 1 hour.